Spectrum of large random reversible Markov chains: Heavy-tailed weights on the complete graph: Convergence of the empirical spectral distributions

-As in the proof of Theorem \ref{th:k01} we may write $\mathds{E} h(z) = \mathds{E} m_{\mu_\eset}=m_{\mathds{E}\mu_\eset}$, that is the Cauchy--Stieltjes transform of the expected value of the random spectral measure $\mu_\eset$ associated to $\bT$ at the root vector $\delta_\eset$.
-From \eqref{meancon} we obtain the weak convergence of $\mathds{E} \mu_{A_n}$ to $\mu_\alpha:=\mathds{E}\mu_\eset$.
-To obtain a.s.\ weak convergence of $\mu_{A_n}$ to $\mu_\alpha$, from Lemma \ref{astight} it suffices to prove the $L^1$ convergence of Cauchy--Stieltjes transforms as in \eqref{eq:KL1}.
-This in turn is obtained by repeating word by word the argument in the proof of Theorem \ref{th:k01}.
+As in the proof of Theorem~\ref{th:k01} we may write $\mathbb{E} h(z) = \mathbb{E} m_{\mu_\eset}=m_{\mathbb{E}\mu_\eset}$, that is the Cauchy--Stieltjes transform of the expected value of the random spectral measure $\mu_\eset$ associated to $\bT$ at the root vector $\delta _\eset$.
+From (\ref{meancon}) we obtain the weak convergence of $\mathbb{E} \mu_{A_n}$ to $\mu_\alpha:=\mathbb{E}\mu_\eset$.
+To obtain a.s. weak convergence of $\mu_{A_n}$ to $\mu_\alpha$, from Lemma~\ref{astight} it suffices to prove the $L^1$ convergence of Cauchy--Stieltjes transforms as in (\ref {eq:KL1}).
+This in turn is obtained by repeating word by word the argument in the proof of Theorem~\ref{th:k01}.

 Thus, we have obtained $\mu_{A_n}\to\mu_\alpha$ almost surely.
-Since the operator $\bT$ only depends on the two parameters $\alpha$ and $\theta$, where the latter is defined by \eqref{theta}, the LSD $\mu_\alpha$ might still depend on the parameter $\theta$.
-However, the fact that $\mu_\alpha$ is independent of $\theta$ follows from Lemma \ref{le:itunique} below, which implies in particular that the values $m_{\mu_\alpha}(i t)=\mathds{E}[h(i t)]$, $t>0$, are uniquely determined by $\alpha$, and therefore by analyticity, all values $m_{\mu_\alpha}(z)$, $z\in\mathds{C}_+$ are uniquely determined by $\alpha$.
-This ends the proof of Theorem \ref{th:iida}.
+Since the operator $\bT$ only depends on the two parameters $\alpha$ and $\theta$, where the latter is defined by (\ref{theta}), the LSD $\mu_\alpha$ might still depend on the parameter $\theta$.
+However, the fact that $\mu_\alpha $ is independent of $\theta$ follows from Lemma~\ref{le:itunique} below, which implies in particular that the values $m_{\mu_\alpha}(i t)=\mathbb{E}[h(i t)]$, $t>0$, are uniquely determined by $\alpha$, and therefore by analyticity, all values $m_{\mu_\alpha}(z)$, $z\in\mathbb{C}_+$ are uniquely determined by $\alpha$.
+This ends the proof of Theorem~\ref{th:iida}.

-We remark that in the proof of Theorem \ref{th:iida} one can avoid establishing \eqref{eq:KL1} plus almost sure tightness (Lemma \ref{astight}$(i)$) as we do above.
-Namely, the convergence of expected values $\mathds{E}\mu_{a_n^{-1}X}\to \mu_\alpha$ is sufficient.
-This follows from an apriori concentration estimate; see \cite{bordenave-caputo-chafai-heavygirko}.
+We remark that in the proof of Theorem~\ref{th:iida} one can avoid establishing (\ref{eq:KL1}) plus almost sure tightness [Lemma \ref{astight}(i)] as we do above.
+Namely, the convergence of expected values $\mathbb{E}\mu_{a_n^{-1}X}\to\mu_\alpha$ is sufficient.
+This follows from an a priori concentration estimate (see \cite {bordenave-caputo-chafai-heavygirko}).
 However, we did that piece of extra work here since we need it anyway in the case of Markov matrices, where the mentioned concentration estimate is not available.